 From making smoothies to washing dishes, kitchen appliances make everyday cooking tasks quicker and easier, but while we’re all at home putting a bit more pressure on our kitchens, it’s important to remember to properly clean our appliances to ensure they are hygienic and running smoothly.
 Here’s how to clean your most common kitchen appliances.

-- Instant Pot.
 To clean the pot, fill it with two cups of vinegar and run it on the “steam” function.
-Also remember to clean the inside ring by removing it, soaking it in vinegar, and then washing with soap and water.
+Also remember to clean the inside ring by removing it, soaking it in vinegar, and then washing it with soap and water.
 Many instant pots can also be run through the dishwasher.

-- Blender.
-Mixing equal parts vinegar and water and running the mixture in your blender will help dissolve and sticky bits of fruit or juice stuck onto your appliance.
+Mixing equal parts vinegar and water and running the mixture in your blender will help dissolve sticky bits of fruit or juice stuck onto your appliance.

 If you’re cooking more or trying new and adventurous recipes while quarantined, your home appliances are probably getting a bit crusty.
 Use this simple guide to get them back to fresh and new in no time!
 Got the cleaning bug?
 Check out our guide on how to properly clean your washing machine.